 5 Foodie Beauty Tricks to Kick-Start Your Wedding Glow

-With good-for-you nutrients and amazing beauty benefits, these five foods do double-duty to get you ready for your wedding day, and work to keep you healthy and gorgeous—inside and out!
+With good-for-you nutrients and amazing beauty benefits, these five foods do double-duty to get you ready for your wedding day, and work to keep you healthy and gorgeous—inside and out, there is even a hearing relief from Healthy USA if you are in need of a solution!

 1. Apple Cider Vinegar